Hi-PACE/hipace/docs/source/building/platforms/perlmutter_nersc.rst

    cmake --build build -j 16

 You can get familiar with the HiPACE++ input file format in our :doc:`../../run/get_started` section, to prepare an input file that suits your needs.
-You can then create your directory in your ``$SCRATCH``, where you can put your input file and adapt the following submission script:
+You can then create your directory in your ``$PSCRATCH``, where you can put your input file and adapt the following submission script:

 .. code-block:: bash